Dr Katerina Teaiwa

 Katerina also writes on and has taught courses on popular culture and consumption, globalization, women's studies, contemporary Pacific dance, Pacific diasporas, visual ethnography, society and development, and theory and method for Pacific Studies.
 She is interested in the cultural, economic and political relations within and between island regions.
 She is currently a fellow with the Framing the Global project at the Center for the Study of Global Change at Indiana University and from 2003-07 was a member of the Islands of Globalization project team based at the East-West Center and Center for Pacific Islands Studies in Honolulu which connected the Pacific and the Caribbean through popular, policy and pedagogy projects.
 She has also worked on cultural policy and cultural industries in the Pacific charting projects developed through the Human Development Programme of the Secretariat of the Pacific Community, and those shaped by UNESCO frameworks and conventions.

-Katerina is Convener of Pacific Studies in the College of Asia and the Pacific, Head of the Dept. of Gender, Media and Cultural Studies, and Founder of the Pasifika Australia Outreach Program with Prof. Kent Anderson.
+Katerina is Convener of Pacific Studies in the College of Asia and the Pacific, former Head of the Dept. of Gender, Media and Cultural Studies, and Founder of the Pasifika Australia Outreach Program with Prof. Kent Anderson.
 She was born and raised in Fiji and is of Banaban, I-Kiribati and African American descent.
 Her research focuses on cultural approaches to Pacific regionalism; the performing arts; and phosphate mining history and culture on Banaba in Kiribati, Rabi Island, in Fiji and historically in Australia and New Zealand through the work of the British Phosphate Commissioners.

 She has been a consultant with the Secretariat of the Pacific Community and UNESCO on cultural policy, intercultural dialogue and sustainable development, and Austraining International and ANU Enterprise doing cross cultural and development training for the Australian Youth Ambassadors for Development.
 She also has a background in contemporary Pacific dance and was a founding member of the Oceania Dance Theatre at the Oceania Center for Arts and Culture, University of the South Pacific.
 You can read an opinion piece on representations of Fiji and the Pacific in the media at ABC The Drum Unleashed, and in the Canberra Times and Fiji Times.